 When I first processed this image, I was trying to keep the shadows light, in order to retain detail.
 Learning from Ansel Adams, it’s clear that losing shadow detail is less of a priority than achieving a balanced exposure and rich contrast.
 After visiting the exhibition, I went back to this one and burnt the shadows.
 I think the higher contrast and deeper blacks make for a more satisfying result, despite losing a little detail in those shadows.

-As I’ve said before, I really want to improve my landscape portfolio this year, and I think that visiting the Photography from the Mountains to the Sea exhibition has been given me further motivation to do that.
+I really want to improve my landscape portfolio this year, and I think that visiting the Photography from the Mountains to the Sea exhibition has been given me further motivation to do that.